yurivict/nn-insight/README.md

-# nn-insight
+# NN Insight

 NN Insight a program that visualizes neural network's structure and computation results.

 ## Features
-* Visually shows all obecjs and data that neural network contains: operators, tensors, static arrays, operator options.
+* Visually shows all obects and data that neural network contains: operators, tensors, static arrays, operator options.
 * Allows to run neural networks on images and see results immediately.
 * Shows all intermediate layers, both as tables with numbers and as black-and-white images.
 * Performs analytics on neural networks, shows how relatively expensive different operators are, and how much data they generate or operate on.